leesahanders/quarto_with_comments/README.md

 - Utterances: <https://pub.demo.posit.team/utterances/>
 - Giscus: <https://pub.demo.posit.team/giscus/>

+Note that, for now, the shinylive widget doesn't successfully load.

+## Implementation

-Hypothesis uses a separate provider that you need to sign up for an account with in order to leave comments.
+- Hypothesis uses a separate provider that you need to sign up for an account with in order to leave comments.

-The utterances app needs to be installed for the target github repo: <https://github.com/apps/utterances/installations/new>
+- The utterances app needs to be installed for the target github repo: <https://github.com/apps/utterances/installations/new>

-The giscuss app also needs to be installed for the target github repo: <https://github.com/giscus/giscus> and <https://github.com/apps/giscus>
+- The giscuss app also needs to be installed for the target github repo: <https://github.com/giscus/giscus> and <https://github.com/apps/giscus>

-You can double checked it was installed through your account git options under applications: <https://github.com/settings/installations/>
+- You can double checked it was installed through your account git options under applications: <https://github.com/settings/installations/>

-References:
+## References

 - <https://quarto.org/docs/output-formats/html-basics.html#commenting>
 - <https://github.com/quarto-ext/lightbox>